Battle of Kings Mountain: Aftermath

 The Battle of Kings Mountain lasted 65 minutes.
-The Loyalists suffered 290 killed, 163 wounded, and 668 taken prisoner.
-The Patriot militia suffered 28 killed and 60 wounded.
+The Loyalists suffered 157 killed, 163 wounded, and 698 taken prisoner.
+The Patriot militia suffered 28 killed and 62 wounded.
 The Patriots had to move out quickly for fear that Cornwallis would advance to meet them.
 Loyalist prisoners well enough to walk were herded to camps several miles from the battlefield.
-The dead were buried in shallow graves and wounded were left on the field to die.
+The dead were buried in shallow graves, and wounded were left on the field to die.
 Ferguson's corpse was later reported to have been desecrated and wrapped in oxhide before burial.
 Both victors and captives came near to starvation on the march due to a lack of supplies in the hastily organized Patriot army.

 On October 20, the retreating Patriot force held drumhead courts-martial of Loyalists on various charges (treason, desertion from Patriot militias, incitement of Indian rebellion).
 Passing through the Sunshine community in what is now Rutherford County, North Carolina, the retreat halted on the property of the Biggerstaff family.
-Aaron Biggerstaff, a Loyalist, had fought in the battle and been mortally wounded.
+Aaron Biggerstaff, a Loyalist, had fought in the battle and had been mortally wounded.
 His brother Benjamin was a Patriot and was being held as a prisoner-of-war on a British ship docked at Charleston, South Carolina.
 Their cousin John Moore was the Loyalist commander at the earlier Battle of Ramsour's Mill (modern Lincolnton, North Carolina), in which many of the combatants at Kings Mountain had participated on one side or the other.
 While stopped on the Biggerstaff land, the American Patriots convicted 36 Loyalist prisoners.
 Some were testified against by Patriots who had previously fought alongside them and later changed sides.
 Nine of the prisoners were hanged before Isaac Shelby brought an end to the proceedings.
 Many of the Patriots dispersed over the next few days, while all but 130 of the Loyalist prisoners escaped while being led in single file through woodlands.
 The column finally made camp at Salem, North Carolina.